 Newfoundland and Labrador's Vital Signs provides a comprehensive, reader-friendly look at how our province's communities are faring in key quality-of-life areas.
-This year’s report focuses on the differences between rural and urban areas of the province and looks at how they compare on issues like economy, housing, wellness, and sense of belonging.
+To mark the 150th anniversary of Canada's confederation in 2017 and to coincide with Community Foundaitons of Canada's national Vital Signs focus on belonging, this year’s report focuses on the connection between issues like crime and safety, the gap between rich and poor, and mental health and addictions and sense of belonging in this province.